raymond8505/twitch-clipper/README.md

 First and foremost, a **Work in Progress**.

-Downloads your public videos, parses them for voice commands to create clips.
+Downloads your public Twitch videos, parses them for voice commands to create clips, or mark videos for deletion.
+So you can easily create highlights in your videos in real time while you play using voice commands in real time.

 # Who?